rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  and then you've gradually extinguish it
 *  by way of that alternate training method.
 *  So the question then became,
-*  could we use that type of method, but during sleep?
+*  could we use that type of method?
-*  Could we train you up on a fear memory
+*  But during sleep, could we train you up on a fear memory
 *  and then just begin the early signs of extinguishing,
-*  of deconditioning you.
+*  of deconditioning you?
 *  But then we don't do that very much.
-*  We wait until sleep and we continue
+*  We wait until sleep
-*  the deconditioning protocol.
+*  and we continue the deconditioning protocol.
 *  And sure enough, sleep seems to be as if not more effective
 *  at extinguishing those fear memories
 *  than when you enact the protocol during wakefulness.
 *  So here is a very good example
-*  of where you can use this sleep dependent
+*  of where you can use this sleep-dependent memory processing
-*  memory processing tapestry,
-*  this opportunity to harness,
+*  tapestry, this opportunity to harness
 *  not just to strengthen memories that you wish to keep,
 *  but start to extinguish memories you wish to remove.
 *  And so I think it's a very exciting,
-*  it's right on the cusp of what we're starting to do right now.
+*  it's right on the cusp of what we're starting to do right now,
-*  I love it because I think some people would like
+*  but I love it because I think some people
-*  to experience certain dreams
+*  would like to experience certain dreams
-*  and other people would like to not experience
+*  and other people would like to
-*  certain nightmares, which reminds me of a tool
+*  not experience certain nightmares,
-*  that Rick Rubin taught me.
+*  which reminds me of a tool that Rick Rubin taught me.
 *  I don't know of any experiments that support this directly,
 *  but I've tried this and it certainly has worked
 *  first time and every time, which is Rick said,
-*  if you wake up from a dream and you wanna remember
+*  if you wake up from a dream
+*  and you wanna remember your dream
-*  your dream and or you found it pleasant or interesting,
+*  and or you found it pleasant or interesting,
 *  lay there completely still with your eyes closed
 *  and it will come to you.
 *  Whereas if you wake up from a nightmare,